 Can you lose money in an indexed annuity?

 No, you cannot lose money in an indexed annuity.
-Your annuity is linked to an external index so that it will fluctuate with the market.
+Your annuity is linked to an external index, so it will fluctuate with the market.
 However, you will not lose money if the market declines.

-Yes, indexed annuities are safe.
-Your annuity is linked to a financial index so that it will fluctuate with the market.
+Yes, fixed index annuities are safe.
+Your annuity is linked to a financial index so it will fluctuate with the market.
 However, you will not lose money if the market declines.
 Additionally, indexed annuities typically guarantee that you will not lose money even if the index declines.

 Are fixed index annuities a good investment?

 It depends.
-Indexed annuities can be a good investment for some people.
+Fixed index annuities can be a good investment for some people.
 They offer the potential for growth but with the safety of a guarantee that you will not lose money if the market declines.
-However, indexed annuities typically have higher fees than other annuities (fixed annuities).
+However, fixed index annuities typically have higher fees than other annuities (fixed annuities).

-Any fees associated with indexed annuities are for an additional benefit or rider, such as a lifetime income rider, enhanced death benefit, extra liquidity, or higher upside potential.
+Any fees associated with fixed index annuities are for an additional benefit or rider, such as a lifetime income rider, enhanced death benefit, extra liquidity, or higher upside potential.

-State insurance commissioners regulate fixed-indexed annuities.
-The U.S. Securities and Exchange Commission (SEC) also has authority over some aspects of fixed indexed annuities, such as how they are marketed and sold.
+State insurance commissioners regulate fixed index annuities.
+The U.S. Securities and Exchange Commission (SEC) also has authority over fixed index annuities, such as how they are marketed and sold.